AlexWoroschilow/Backlight/README.md

 # Backlight
 Read the data of the ALS-Sensor and adjust the screen brightness.

-#Tested
+# Tested under
-Tested under the OpenSuSe Tumbleweed
+OpenSuSe Tumbleweed